The Best Electric Smokers to Get Your Barbecue Season Started

 Vertical Electric Smoker

-The Cuisinart Vertical Electric Smoker is like a genie—you get a lot of cooking space in a compact box.
+The Cuisinart Vertical Electric Smoker is like a genie—you can work a lot of magic with the cooking space in this compact box.
 You can cook an entire meal—from starches to veggies to meats—all at once.
-The vertical design also makes this smoker an easy fit with patios, decks, and outdoor kitchens.
+The vertical design makes this smoker an easy fit with most patios, decks, and outdoor kitchens.

 Shop Now